 At the edge of the trees turn onto a paved path.
 Almost immediately, look for the singletrack to take off on your left.
 This section is characterized by some tight turns through a mostly pine grove.
 The second part of the East Trail

-The 2nd part of the eastern section is mostly pine trees with sections of buckthorn.
-The buckthorn forms a kind of impenetrable hedge that makes it seem like you're biking down a tunnel.
+travels through a mix of pine and sections of buckthorn.
+The buckthorn forms a kind of impenetrable hedge that gives riders the feeling of moving down a tunnel.
+The East Trail

 ends next to the playground equipment back on the Middle Trail

 Head west across the lawn to a short doubletrack through the trees.
 On the other side, travel around the baseball diamond to arrive back by the gazebo near the start.